SATURDAY JUNE 20th 2015 8.30am - 5pm

-Storytelling One Day Wonder! - Mini Conference
+One Day Wonder! - Storytelling Conference

 A conference for adults focusing on storytelling skills and stories for different audience groups.
 Choice of workshops in morning & afternoon sessions followed by Story Slam Family Concert which will feature finalists of the NSW Student's Storytelling Competition

 1A.
 Bridging Cultures Through Storytelling - Lilli Rodrigues-Pang

 Stories and approaches that allow and assist people in communities/classroom/workplaces to understand cultural differences.
 The act of telling and listening to each others stories allows us to find common ground and develop an understanding of differences.
 Learn simple stories and story facilitation methods to spark healthy story sharing and conversations.

 Lilli Rodrigues Pang is a bilingual storyteller whose energetic performances of stories from around the globe honors and values cultural diversity.

 1B.
 Folktales to Build Resilience and Model Kindness - Jenni Cargill-Strong